-3.1 Yield model with purely random overlay residue
+3.1 Yield Model with Purely Random Overlay Residue

 The random part of the overlay residue comes from un-modeled overlay components as well as imperfections in the correction process.
-In our yield model, the random component of the within-field overlay residue is assumed to be independent from one feature to another across the design while fieldto-field overlay residue is assumed to be fully correlated for all the features in the design.
-Hence, when the overlay residue is entirely random, the die yield caused by overlay in one direction is equivalent to the probability of all features - say n - in the design surviving such overlay error and it is calculated as follows:
+In our yield model, the random component of the within-field overlay residue is assumed to be independent from one feature to another across the design whereas field-to-field overlay residue is assumed to be fully correlated for all the features in the design.
+Hence, when the overlay residue is entirely random, the die yield caused by overlay in one direction is equivalent to the probability of all features-say n-in the design surviving such overlay error and it is calculated as follows: